 Ballots Excluded.
 In Clark v.
 McCann, the Registrar of Voters excluded ten ballots because the voters failed to include a valid residence address.
 The plaintiff argued that the Registrar should have taken extra steps to validate residences so as to count the ballots.
 The court disagreed.
 It noted that requiring voters provide a current address is not burdensome and verifies a voter’s eligibility to vote.
 The Registrar did not need to employ additional methods to confirm a voter's address.
 When applied to HOA elections, the court’s holding confirms that homeowners must comply with statutory requirements and ratify their eligibility to vote by providing a valid separate interest address on the outer envelope.
 (See sample envelope.)

 Recommendation: Inspectors should not discard any ballots or outer envelopes.
-Although the Davis-Stirling Act only requires preservation of ballots, all election materials should be kept for at least one year.
+All election materials should be kept for at least one year.